List of Iran national football team managers: Afshin Ghotbi

 After just three weeks after being announced as manager, Mayeli Kohan became the spearhead of a heated dispute between himself and Esteghlal F.C. manager Amir Ghalenoei.
 This resulted in the IRIFF forcing Mayeli Kohan's resignation as manager of Team Melli.
-A week later, Afshin Ghotbi, an Iranian-American, agreed to succeed Mayeli Kohan as head coach of the Iranian national team, became the first American to take the job.
+A week later, Afshin Ghotbi, an Iranian-American, agreed to succeed Mayeli Kohan as head coach of the Iranian national team, became the second American to take the job.
 After this appointment, Ghotbi said in an interview "A life dream, a longtime ambition and a journey written in the stars is about to be realized I have to thank all the people around the world who have cheered, supported and inspired me to have this opportunity."
 However, under Afshin Ghotbi, Iran failed to qualify for the 2010 World Cup in South Africa.
 This was in spite of the team's reasonable performance, gaining 5 points from 3 games.
 His contract has now been renewed to continue coaching Team Melli.

 He continued to coach Team Melli in 2011 AFC Asian Cup qualification where he won 3 matches out of 4 and lost the other one to Jordan Away, in which the team earned 13 points and qualified as the group leaders.
 But he had some results in the friendlies (such as winning against Bosnia-Herzegovina and China and South Korea in their land), which surprisingly caused a lot of criticism and even some people in IRIFF decided to replace him as Iranian coach and journalists could not accept an American-Iranian success over Team-melli.
 However, after a few days his job was secured and the Iranian Federation decided to keep him at least up to 2011 Asian Cup.
 He had poor results in the friendlies at the beginning and then was able to qualify for the 2011 Asian Cup and slowly improved the results.
 In 2010 his team was able to win 8 matches in a row and gain trust.
 Later on he finished second in West Asian Football Federation Championship 2010.
 His team won all three matches in the group stage of 2011 Asian Cup, but got knocked out after the extra time goal against Korea Republic and this finished his era.